There is a big difference between productivity and activity.

-A book I frequently read to my kids when they were young was If You Give A Mouse A Cookie by Laura Numeroff.
+I frequently read a book to my kids when they were young: If You Give A Mouse A Cookie by Laura Numeroff.
 We’d laugh and cringe at the chain of events set off if you innocently offered a cookie to a mouse.

 Similarly, a business can feel like a spinning wheel of much activity but very little productivity, especially amid the constancy of change.

 Another challenge to leading through change is false urgency.
 Unlike complacency, false urgency is a swirling whirl of activity.
-It’s filled with frenetic, frantic energy and action, many times deceptively displaying highly engaged employees bustling to get things done, but false urgency is built on a platform of anxiety, fear, and at times anger.
+It’s filled with frenetic, frantic energy and action, often deceptively displaying highly engaged employees bustling to get things done, but false urgency is built on a platform of anxiety, fear, and anger.